Recently I was talking to a girlfriend about a difficult time she was going through.

 Believe you can do it

-You need to firmly believe you can fix your problem or at least see the light at the end of the tunnel.
+You need to firmly believe you can fix your problem or at least see the light at the end of the tunnel and move through your problem.

 Don’t dig a deeper hole